PegNet-Community/pegnet-chainlink-client/README.md

-# Pegnet Chainlink contract

 ## This repository contains two parts
+1. ### Pegnet Chainlink Contracts
-1. Contracts contains an implementation of Chainlink oracle contract which can be used by any Ethereum dApp to request data for any pegnet.
+Contracts contains an implementation of Chainlink oracle contract which can be used by any Ethereum dApp to request data for any pegnet.
+2. ### Chainlink Peg data prices
-2. Server repository scrapes data from Chainlink feed from https://feeds.chain.link/ and returns prices for all symbols with USD pairs
+Server repository scrapes data from Chainlink feed from https://feeds.chain.link/ and returns prices for all symbols with USD pairs

 Implementation of a [Chainlink requesting contract](https://docs.chain.link/docs/create-a-chainlinked-project) to fetch peg attributes from